yunkewang/CompanyRankingSystem/README.md

 # careerViz
-Analyzing and visualizing career data with data science
+Analyzing and visualizing career data with data magic